falcon4ever/kickstart/m1_dev_guide.md

 # Java / OpenJDK

 For [Android development](https://developer.android.com/) you probably will need a JDK.
-You could use the embedded one or [Azul Zulu OpenJDK](https://www.azul.com/downloads/?version=java-11-lts&os=macos&package=jdk) is a great alternative (especially if you plan to do some KMM or Java development).
+You could use the embedded one or [Adoptium Temurin](https://adoptium.net/) is a great alternative (especially if you plan to do some KMM or Java development).

-The link above will take you to the `Java 11 (LTS)` version.
-Select `macOS`, `ARM64-bit` and the `JDK`.
-Download the dmg & install.
+The link above will take you to the `Java 21 (LTS)` version.

 # Python